StadGent/fractal_styleguide_gent-base/components/41-organisms/image-collections/image-gallery/README.md

 ## When to use this component

-Use the image gallery component on detail pages to present a set of images in a modal image gallery format (lightbox).
+Use the image gallery component on detail pages to present a set of images in a modal image gallery format (lightbox) using thumbnails of the first images.

 ## When not to use this component